madprops/airc/README.md

 And it won't get resetted when using `!reset`.

-Make sure to add your own nickname(s) to this list.
+Make sure to add your own nickname to the list.

 ---